markmelvin/pyQA400/readme.txt

 Known Issues
 ------------

-- There is a bug in the QA400 API that prevents the ComputePhase API from working properly when the analyzer is set to 192 KHz sampling
+- There is a bug in the QA400 API that prevents parts of the API from working properly when the analyzer is set to 192 KHz sampling.
+Use 48 KHz sampling.